hmunjuluri05/rag-ingestion-api/docs/DESIGN.md

 ### Limitations of Current API

 1. **No Fault Recovery**: If a pod crashes mid-processing, the entire job is lost
-2. **Resource Contention**: Heavy ingestion jobs can impact API responsiveness for all endpoints
+2. **Resource Contention**: Heavy ingestion tasks can impact API responsiveness for all endpoints
 3. **Inefficient Scaling**: Must scale entire API pod even if only ingestion is heavy
 4. **Memory Constraints**: Large documents can exhaust pod memory
 5. **Limited Observability**: No visibility into which pipeline stage is slow